ergon/airlock-minikube-example/README.md

 ![Overview](/.github/images/overview.svg)

-The example demonstrates 2 different integration modes of the [Airlock] components Microgateway and IAM.
-They differ in the way information about users is shared between between IAM and the Microgateway instances protecting the respective service.
+The different components in the example are described below:
+* The Ingress controller is accepting the external traffic and forwards it to the designated Microgateway service.
+* Airlock Microgateway protects each of the following services:
+  * Airlock IAM, which is accessible for unauthenticated users.
+Filters, OpenAPI spec. and other security features protects IAM against attacks.
+  * Kibana, which is only accessible for authenticated users.
+  * Echo Server, which is only accessible for authenticated users.
+* Airlock IAM authenticates the users, so they can access afterwards services, which have authentication enforcement configured.
-* Echo Server: User information is shared between IAM and the Microgateway protecting the Echo Server using a JWT token transported in a cookie.
+  * For the Echo Server, the authenticated user is federated through a JWT token in a cookie.
-* Kibana: User information is shared in Redis as Microgateway session data.
+  * For Kibana, the IAM and Kibana Microgateway share the same Redis and therfore hold the same session data.

 ## About Ergon